prashantpawar/blockapps-js/README.md

     positionally meaningful parameters.
 Again, all arguments must be passed at once.

-The return value of this function has two properties:
+The return value of this function has two methods:

-  - *txParams*: the optional object `{value, gasPrice, gasLimit}` of transaction parameters.
+  - *txParams(params)*: takes optional transaction parameters `{value, gasPrice, gasLimit}`.
 Returns the same object, now with these parameters remembered.

   - *callFrom(privkey)*: calls the function from the account with the